KidIQ: multiple linear regression

 BlackJAX relevance

-This example is a good teaching case for writing the Gaussian regression log density by hand, but CmdStanPy or statsmodels is preferable for the main exposition.
+This example is a good teaching case for writing the Gaussian regression log density by hand, but lapylace is preferable for the main exposition.
 BlackJAX becomes useful when we want explicit NUTS mechanics or JAX-vectorized repeated simulations.